glennsyham/ers_expressjs/README.md

 #### Reimbursement Types Feature
 Employees can add Reimbursement Types

--Travel, Lodging, Food, Other
+- Travel, Lodging, Food, Other
--Employees can view previous requests filtered by type
+- Employees can view previous requests filtered by type

  #### Change Roles Feature
 Managers can change other users’ roles
--Employee to Manager or back to Employee
+- Employee to Manager or back to Employee

 #### Upload Receipts Feature
-Employees can add images of receipts to their reimbursement requests -Upload and store images (in SQL or cloud storage)
+Employees can add images of receipts to their reimbursement requests
+- Upload and store images (in SQL or cloud storage)

 #### User Accounts Feature
 User Profile/Account

--Track additional user information (name, address, etc.)
+- Track additional user information (name, address, etc.)
--Users can edit their account
+- Users can edit their account
--Users can add a profile picture
+- Users can add a profile picture

 **State-chart Diagram (Reimbursement Statuses)**
 ![](./imgs/state-chart.jpg)